NIPS66/framework-eval/README.md

 ## Reproducibility

-This repository provides a simple, executable example of the RHCA framework.
+This repository provides a simple executable example of the RHCA framework.
-It shows how scenarios and rubric can be used together for evaluation.
+It shows how scenarios and the rubric can be used together for evaluation.

 ## Notes

 * Anonymized for double-blind review
-* Script is a minimal demonstration (not a full system)
+* The script is a minimal demonstration of the evaluation process